 Our bills are generated based on when we receive meter readings, which means your billing cycle can vary between 26 to 34 days.

 It only takes a couple of small changes around your home to bump up your energy use - such as relatives visiting or new electronics.
-When possible, plan for these changes by taking extra steps such as lowering your thermostat or setting timers.
+When possible, plan for these changes by taking extra steps such as setting timers or unplugging unneeded devices.

 Your bill is made up of other fees beyond your energy usage.
 These can be fees to support infrastructure maintenance or fees collected on behalf of the provincial regulator.